TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version)

 \section{System Model}

 We consider an asynchronous message-passing system consisting of a collection of failure-prone processes $\allprocs=\{p_1, p_2, \ldots\}$ implementing a high-level object abstraction.
-The set of processes is partitioned into a set $\allreps = \{p_1, \ldots, p_n\}$ of $n$ \emph{replicas}, and a set $\{p_{n+1}, p_ {n+2}, \ldots\}$ of a finite but unbounded number of \emph{clients}.
+The set of processes is partitioned into a set $\allreps = \{p_1, \ldots, p_n\}$ of $n>1$ \emph{replicas}, and a set $\{p_{n+1}, p_ {n+2}, \ldots\}$ of possibly infinitely many \emph{clients}.
 Similarly to the classical faulty shared memory model of~\cite{jct98,agmt95}, the replicas are responsible for storing the object state, and the clients interact with the replicas to handle the requests supported by the implemented object type.
-We assume that the replicas have access to non-volatile storage, which they can use to store data persistently.
+To study tradeoffs between failure resilience and non-volatile storage consumption, we assume that $s\ge 0$ replicas have access to non-volatile storage.

-Formally, an object \emph{implementation} is a composition of the client and replica automata.
+Formally, an object \emph{implementation} is a composition of client and replica automata.
 An execution of an implementation is a sequence of states interleaved with atomic send and receive actions starting from an initial state.
-The action atomicity ensures that all non-volatile storage modifications performed as a part of the received message handling are \emph{failure atomic}~\cite{atlas14}, i.e., their effects are either persisted in their entirety or not at all.
+The action atomicity ensures that all non-volatile storage modifications performed as part of the received message handling are \emph{failure atomic}~\cite{atlas14}, i.e., their effects are either persisted in their entirety or not at all.